ShaikhYusufAli/Text-To-Image-Generation-Using-Stable-Diffusion/README.md

  Generated Image Example:
 Below is an example of an AI-generated image based on a text prompt:
-Prompt: "A girl Having an apple"
+Prompt: "A girl having an apple"

 ![image](https://github.com/user-attachments/assets/186e98b6-ae29-446b-9cfd-10af5889d579)